Migacz85/chirpy-blog/_tabs/about.md

 However even after understanding all that, I'm still not satisfied.
 I'm constantly fueled by curiosity and strive to expand my knowledge further.
 The tech world is ever-evolving, and I'm always up for new challenges and exciting discoveries.

->Let's join on this journey together and feel free to reach out if you think I can build a project with you 😄✨ {: .prompt-tip }
+>Feel free to reach out if you think we can build a project for you 😄✨ {: .prompt-tip }